• Skip to primary navigation

 5. Increase fat soluble vitamin intake

-The fat soluble vitamins, A, D, E, and K are all very important for healthy skin.
-And unfortunately, based on our modern diets and lifestyles, many people are deficient in some or all of these important vitamins.
+The fat soluble vitamins, A, D, E, and K are all very important for healthy skin, and unfortunately, based on our modern diets and lifestyles, many people are deficient in some or all of these vitamins.

-For example, vitamin A deficiency has been shown to cause an increased susceptibility to skin infections and inflammatory skin diseases.
-Vitamin A deficiency is known to cause a skin condition called Phrynoderma, which is related to KP as it is also a condition involving keratin, and vitamin A supplementation has been shown to treat this disorder.
+Vitamin A deficiency has been shown to increase the risk skin infections and inflammatory skin conditions and is also known to cause Phrynoderma, which is a skin condition involving keratin, and vitamin A supplementation has been shown to treat this disorder.
 Of note, too much vitamin A can also cause skin issues, so it is important not to over-consume or over-supplement with vitamin A.

 Vitamin D deficiency has been linked to many different health problems including autoimmune diseases, heart disease, diabetes etc. There is also some evidence that vitamin D deficiency is involved in acne, and while there have been no studies looking at vitamin D deficiency and keratosis pilaris directly, many people do report that their KP improves if their vitamin D deficiency is corrected.